ngphthao10/POC-AI-AUTOMATION-APP/README_NOVA_ACT.md

 ### Running multiple sessions in parallel

 One `NovaAct` instance can only actuate one browser at a time.
 However, it is possible to actuate multiple browsers concurrently with multiple `NovaAct` instances!
 They are quite lightweight.
 You can use this to parallelize parts of your task, creating a kind of browser use map-reduce for the internet.

-The following will search for books in parallel across different browser instances.
-Note, the below code builds on the books sample in the previous "Extracting information from a web page" section.
+**Note**: This automation app has been configured for single worker mode to ensure stability and reliability.
+While the Nova Act SDK supports parallel execution, the console application runs with sequential processing for optimal performance and to avoid potential issues with concurrent browser sessions.

+The following example shows how parallel execution would work with Nova Act SDK directly (not applicable to this console application which uses single worker mode):

 Using the `get_books` example above: